How to use Chapter 13 to stop foreclosure

 In order to file for Chapter 13 you must be in two positions.
 The first is that you must have enough income available to begin making mortgage payments again, including the first one due after filing for Chapter 13.
 The second is that you must be in the position to make monthly payments for your mortgage that would pay off the amount that is past-due.
 All of this must be done within five years of filing for Chapter 13 bankruptcy in New York.

-Make note that past-due payments must be made when you file for Chapter 13 in order to avoid foreclosure of your home.
+Make note that past-due payments must be made when you file for Chapter 13 to stop foreclosure of your home.
 Should you miss payments, it is possible that the foreclosure process could resume.

 Learn more about Chapter 13 bankruptcy and how it can prevent the foreclosure of your home.